 7. Maybe you can please everyone.

 Expecting overnight guests during the holidays?
-A zoning system can help keep everyone comfortable by allowing each person to control the temperature in their own area.
+It can be a challenge to maintain a comfortable temperature in every room, to please every guest and family member.
+A zoning system or ductless mini split units can help keep everyone comfortable by allowing for separate temperature control in different rooms.
 No more arguments over the thermostat!
-Plus, you’ll save energy because your air conditioner won’t have to heat or cool the entire house to please one guest.
+Plus, you’ll save energy because your air conditioner won’t have to heat or cool the entire house to regulate the temperature in one room.

 Bonus Tip: Upgrading your air conditioner or heat pump can help you save energy, too!